-As of May 25, 2018, a wide-sweeping data protection law called the General Data Protection Regulation (GDPR) will be in effect.
-GDPR regulates collecting and processing personal data, and it will have a significant impact on companies with operations or offices located in the EU.
+A wide-sweeping data protection law called the General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
+This law regulates collecting and processing personal data and it has had a significant impact on companies with operations or offices located in the EU.

-We’ve worked with legal experts to make sure that Greenhouse:
+We’ve been working with legal experts to make sure that Greenhouse:

 - remains compliant with how we handle customer data;